gamma-opt/oip-notes/course/part1/9-multiobjective.md

 &x_i \in \{0, 1\}\quad \forall i\in I.
 ```

-In words, for a given collection $I$ of items $i\in I$ and a corresponding weight $w_i$, a profit $p_i$, and a desirability rating $r_i$ for each item, and a capacity $c$, our goal is to select a subset of $I$ that maximizes both profit and desirability rating without exceeding the capacity.
+In words, for a given collection $I$ of items $i\in I$ and a corresponding weight $w_i$, a profit $p_i$, and a desirability rating $r_i$ for each item, and a capacity $c$, our goal is to select a subset of $I$ that maximises both profit and desirability rating without exceeding the capacity.

+Note that this is a maximisation problem, thus we adopt the maximisation perspective in this lecture.

-The associated data is the following (taken from [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl)):
+The associated data is the following (taken from the [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl) package):

 ```{code-cell}
 profit = [77, 94, 71, 63, 96, 82, 85, 75, 72, 91, 99, 63, 84, 87, 79, 94, 90]